DP-404/MonoGwent/README.md

 dotnet run
 ```

-## Project Setup
-- `/`: settings and entry point file.
-- `/src`: code.
-- `/Content`: assets

 ## Workflow
 Within the `Gwent.cs`, the game is run through an instance of the `Gwent` class (child of `Microsoft.Xna.Framework.Game`, the heart of any Monogame project).
 This has 4 main methods:
 - Game Constructor: tells the project how to start.
 - `Initialize`: initialize the game upon its startup.
 - `Load` and `Unload` Content: used to add and remove assets from the running game from the Content project.
+This is called before running `Update` and `Draw`, so game assets to be used should be loaded before the method termination.
-- `Update`: called on a regular interval to update your game state, e.g. take player inputs or animate entities.
+- `Update`: called on a regular interval to update the game state, e.g. take player inputs or animate entities.
 - `Draw`: called on a regular interval to take the current game state and draw the game entities to the screen.

+Note: To know how Monogame projects work, please refer to the [Monogame Official Documentation](https://docs.monogame.net/).

+## Project Setup
+- `/`: settings and entry point file.
+- `/src`: game code.
+    * `BattleManager.cs` (partial `BattleManagerUpdate.cs` and `BattleManagerDraw,cs`): the core of the battle system and most likely the whole game, since all the `Update` and `Draw` logic is called through this root.
+The BM `Update` method evaluates according to the current `Scene`, which calls a specific `UpdateScene` method, this has different conditions with the `Cursor` indexes, the current/rival `Player` state and the `Keyboard` inputs to finally take the actions in the game, whereas the `Draw` while using the game status draws on screen.
+    * `DeckManager.cs`: cards and decks are loaded, generated and initialized here. `CardsDump` stores all created `CardBlueprint` (something like a plan to create the actual `Card` objects), while `DecksDump` stores the created `Deck`.
+    * `Player.cs`: defines the `Player` entity, with all the required game fields such as `name`,`deck`, `hand`, `graveyard`, etc....
+Although a `Player` object does not have an `Update` method, it does have a `Draw` method.
+In-game, the fields flip according to the currently playing player in order to show their field in the lower part of the battlefield.
+Therefore, its drawing methods, which include the positions of all drawn assets, are relative to the `is_turn` bool (meaning, if `is_turn` is true, the field is drawn below).
+    * `Card.cs`: defines the base `Card` class, from which all the other card classes inherit.
+There is also the `CardUnit` (represents Silver/Golden unit cards and Decoy cards), `CardLeader`, `CardWeather` (represents Weather cards and Dispel cards) and `CardBoost`.
+    * `Gwent.cs`: the `Gwent` class that represents the game is here.
+Inheriting from `Microsoft.Xna.Framework.Game`, it includes all sorts of utilities to develop and run a game.
+Application logic should be put here.
+- `/Content`: game assets.
+Read the respective section.

 ## Content
-Content is managed through the [MonoGame Content Builder Tool (MGCB Editor)](https://docs.monogame.net/articles/tools/mgcb_editor.html).
+Content is placed on the `Content` folder and managed through the [MonoGame Content Builder Tool (MGCB Editor)](https://docs.monogame.net/articles/tools/mgcb_editor.html).

+- `font`: store game `spritefont` files.
+- `graphics`: store game image files (`.png`,`.jpg`,`.jpeg`,etc...)
+    * `cards`: store only decks cards.
+    * `img`: store all other game related images.
+- `music`: store game music files (`.mp3`,`.ogg`,`.wav`,etc...)
+    * Note: `Song` files should be named `bgm_backgroundmusicname.ogg`
+    * Note: `SoundEffect` files should be named `sfx_soundeffectname.ogg`

 ## TODO
 - [x] Game can be won.